 This blanket is my prayer--a prayer for the all the Kiowa men and women serving in the Middle East to take their rightful place with the Kiowa warriors that have come before them.

-Led by a Kiowa woman Scalp Dancing in her red sleeved Battle Dress; flanked by a Black Leggings Society dancer who served in the United States armed forces in Viet Nam, or Korea, or World War II; topped by an elite Kiowa Koitsenko warrior staked to the ground from a previous war with the United States, the soldier in desert camouflage stands in the Milky Way of the night sky—the place where Kiowa people go in death.
+Lead by a Kiowa woman Scalp Dancing in her red sleeved Battle Dress; flanked by a Black Leggings Society dancer who served in the United States armed forces in Viet Nam, or Korea, or World War II; topped by an elite Kiowa Koitsenko warrior staked to the ground a previous war with the United States, the soldier in desert camouflage stands in the Milky Way of the night sky—the place where Kiowa people go in death.

 The Sun, having given us the Buffalo long ago in mythic times, also gave certain healing medicine with this animal, medicine specifically for battle wounds.
 Flesh wounds.